mizdra/volar-single-quote-span-problem/README.md

 ## So, what should we do?

-As far as I know, there are two ways to solve this problem.
+As far as I know, there are four possible solutions to this problem.

 1. Ask Volar.js to support overlapping mapping ranges.
     - Volar.js seems cautious about supporting overlapping mapping ranges.